Best Lowest Spread Forex Brokers in 2023

 Raw Spread Account vs. Standard Account

-In Forex, a Standard Account refers to a standard lot size, which is 100,000 units of currency.
+In Forex, a Standard Account refers to a standard lot size of 100,000 units of currency.
 A Raw Spreads account refers to the cost where the broker doesn't add a price markup but offers the price directly from liquidity providers.

 The lower the spread, the cheaper it is to place a trade order.
 A smaller spread means low trading costs.
 Incorporating tighter spread into your trading strategy is key to making higher profits.